maxpatiiuk/eecs-448-battleship/documentation/README.md

 ## Documentation Generation

-Documentation can be auto-generated with a tool called **documentation.js**.
+Documentation can be auto-generated with the tool [Documentation.js](https://documentation.js.org/).
 To install documentation.js globally using npm:

 ```zsh